1praise7012/MASTER-IP_MD/README.md

 ## 📄 License

-VranCe-Md is released under the [MIT License](LICENSE).
+MASTER-IP_MD is released under the [MIT License](LICENSE).
 You can use or modify it as per the license guidelines.

 ## ✉️ Need Help?